Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: Shadowing of the Model Trajectory by Unstable Periodic Orbits

 This representation is not unique.
 In fact, if equation \ref{periodicity} is satisfied, $S^{nT}(x)=x$ is verified as well $\forall n \in \mathbb{N}$ .
 By the semigroup property of the evolution operator, we also have that $S^T(y)=y$ if $y = S^s(x)$ for any choice of $s$.
-From now onward we will considered a periodic orbit to be identified by its prime period $T$ and initial condition $x_0$.\\
+From now onward we will considered a periodic orbit to be identified by its prime period $T>0$ {(we do not consider equilibria)} and an initial condition $x_0$.